simpleanalytics/docs/_docs/31_integrations/05_wordpress.md

 You can embed our script in WordPress using a plugin.
 On this page we will explain how to download this plugin and help you installing the Simple Analytics plugin on WordPress.

+We created a video showing how to install Simple Analytics on a WordPress website.
+[Here you go](https://www.youtube.com/watch?v=x_w0uiWlNwM)

 The WordPress plugin is ready to roll right from install—no setup needed.
 But for the adventurers out there:

 <details markdown="1">